colinbrineman/kickstarter-analysis/README.md

 ###### CUSTOMIZING CHART TYPE

 When one asks Excel to generate a pivot chart from a pivot table, the result is not always the desired chart type.
-The initial chart Excel generates from the pivot table in sheet "Theater Outcomes by Launch Date" is a bar graph (see: Figure 3.1), whereas the objective for Deliverable 1 is to generate a line graph.
+The initial chart Excel generates from the pivot table in sheet "Theater Outcomes by Launch Date" is a bar graph, whereas the objective for Deliverable 1 is to generate a line graph (see: Figure 3.1).

 FIGURE 3.1: AUTOMATICALLY GENERATED BAR CHART
 ![FIGURE 3.1: AUTOMATICALLY GENERATED BAR CHART](/resources/Automatically_Generated_Bar_Chart.png)